webix-hub/docs/data/desktop/markup_init.md

 - response of **server script**;

 {{note
-HTML and XML markup get **peculiar tags** to serve the needs of Webix object initing (described later).
+HTML and XML markup get **peculiar tags** to serve the needs of Webix object initializing (described later).
 }}

 Webix [HTMLform](desktop/htmlform.md) component is more likely to [initialized from HTML and XML](desktop/htmlform.md#markup), yet any component is subject to this technique.